SpacemanSpliff99/AmsterdamCoin-v4/doc/build-osx.md

  -arch x86_64
  -isysroot $(xcode-select --print-path)/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.7.sdk

-Once dependencies are compiled, see release-process.md for how the PuffsCoin-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.
+Once dependencies are compiled, see release-process.md for how the PUFFScoin-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.

 Running
 -------

 It's now available at `./puffscoind`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./puffscoind` to get the filename where it should be put, or just try these
+Run `./puffscoind` to get the filename where it should be put, or just try these commands:
-commands:

     echo -e "rpcuser=puffscoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/PuffsCoin/puffscoin.conf"
     chmod 600 "/Users/${USER}/Library/Application Support/PuffsCoin/puffscoin.conf"

-The next time you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
-This process may take several hours;
+The next time you run it, the PUFFScoin client will begin downloading the blockchain, but it won't output anything while it's doing this.
+This process may take several hours although you can speed this process up by downloading the bootstrap.dat file of the PUFFScoin blockchain.

-you can monitor its process by looking at the debug.log file, like this:
+You can monitor its process by looking at the debug.log file, like this:

-    tail -f $HOME/Library/Application\ Support/PuffsCoin/debug.log
+    tail -f $HOME/Library/Application\ Support/PUFFScoin/debug.log

 Other commands:
 -------